What Are Your Family Goals?

 40. Recycle & Conserve Energy

-As kids get older, and you’re able to discuss energy consumption, it’s a great idea to recycle more or lower your usage.
-Kids can get involved by seeing the bills every month and brainstorming ways to use less.
+As kids grow, discussing energy consumption becomes an opportunity to recycle more or reduce usage.
+Pay attention to the bills every month and brainstorm ways to use less.

-As you develop better habits and see a change in the bills, take the kids out to dinner with the money saved to show them that it makes a difference both for the environment and their home life.
+Pro Tip: As you develop better habits and see a change in the bills, take the kids out to dinner with the money saved.
+You’ll show them that it makes a difference both for the environment and their home life.

 Next, a reading goal during the summer or on holiday breaks is a fun way to encourage reading in your home.
 Set a number of books that EACH member wants to hit and see who reaches it first!